Self-propelled barge T-36: Drift

+Aftermath

 The drift of the crew was noticed by the worldwide press.
 Returning to the Soviet Union, the crew had popularity close to that of cosmonauts, and took a major role in Soviet popular culture.
 The Soviet government expressed gratitude to the Kearsarge for its gesture.
 The crew was soon returned home, first traveling to Paris on RMS Queen Mary and then flying to the USSR, as doctors recommended against taking a transatlantic flight.